34 Huarere Rise, Whangapoua Beach is a quality investment.

 Recently a smaller beach front section in the area sold for NZ$1.75M.

 Owner is motivated to sell!
-Priced at NZ$1,200,000 and negotiable - make an offer today!
-Don’t hesitate he’s serious!
+Priced at NZ$1.2M ONO - make an offer today!
+Don’t hesitate owner is serious!

-A finder’s fee of NZ$5,000 will be given to anyone that refers the buyer.
+A finder’s fee of NZ$5,000 will be given to anyone that refers the buyer - share this listing.

 Sea views.
 Native bush.